 \subsection{Discussions and Outlook}

-The term IPN is now used to categorize networks that connect a number of spacecrafts placed in different regions of space.
-For example, a network consisting of a number of Mars and Earth satellites is referred to as a third IPN~\cite{hurley2003current}.
+The term IPN is now used to categorize networks that connect several spacecrafts placed in different regions of space.
+For example, a network consisting of several Mars and Earth satellites is referred to as a third IPN~\cite{hurley2003current}.
 However, the envisioned IPN is a network that connects all planets elements analog to the Internet on Earth reliably.
 The IPN will need to handle the growth of the multimedia data volume~\cite{wang2013qos} and support the human presence in DS.

-OAM is getting a lot of attention outside the scope of DS, as being a strong candidate for the upcoming big data era~\cite{wang2022orbital}.
-OAM has a remarkable performance in fiber optics as it can offer a large capacity for long-distance transmission~\cite{hassan2022novel}; the number of modes the fiber could handle, for example, can reach 394~\cite{fu2022photonic}.
-When it comes to wireless communications, nonetheless, OAM performance can be significantly impacted by signal transmission distance, AT, and the ability to detect partially received beams.
-Hence, although some aspects indicate the interest in this technology in DS~\cite{djordjevic2011deep}, more investigation and maturity for the technology will be needed until it becomes applicable to DS.
+OAM is getting a lot of attention outside the scope of DS as a strong candidate for the upcoming big data era.
+OAM has a remarkable performance in fiber optics as it can offer a large capacity for long-distance transmission~\cite{hassan2022novel}; the number of modes the fiber can handle, for example, can reach 394~\cite{fu2022photonic}.
+When it comes to wireless communications, nonetheless, OAM performance can be significantly impacted by signal transmission distance, atmospheric turbulence, and the ability to detect partially received beams.
+Resulting possibly in trading off the increase in OAM dimensionality and hence data rate with achieving quality performance.
+More investigation and maturity for the technology will be needed until it becomes applicable to DS.